 Experienced Lawyers Can Help Provide Stability to Your Child

-Child custody is perhaps the most contested element of any divorce proceeding, as well it should be—it decides how parents will raise their child.
-A child custody agreement, for better or worse, helps determine a child’s emotional health and well-being for the rest of his or her life.
+Child custody is perhaps the most contested element of any divorce proceeding, as well it should be—it decides how parents will raise their child and can determine a child’s well-being for the rest of their life.
+Learn more about Colorado child custody laws below.

 The Harris Law Firm takes this very seriously, so we prioritize the child’s emotional health in every child custody case.
 We know the deep emotional needs a family has.
 Our highly-skilled family law attorneys provide creative solutions that can build something new and beneficial out of your current family situation.